lsprangers/lsprangers.github.io/docs/dsa/1. arrays & strings/index.md

 ### Sliding Window / Subarray
 - A Subarray is a contiguous section of the array
-- Subarray problems are usually solved with a variation of [Two Pointers](#two-pointers), where the left is front and right = left, and then we move along the axis checking if the definition for the subarray is true or not
+- Subarray problems are usually solved with a variation of [Two Pointers](#two-pointers), where the left is front and right = left, and then you move along the axis checking if the definition for the subarray is true or not
-- If we simply checked each subarray using brute force double loop we'd have
+- If you simply checked each subarray using brute force double loop we'd have
     - n arrays of size 1
     - n - 1 arrays of size 2
     - n - 2 arrays of size 3